Photo by Stephen Ironside, Iron Lotus Creative

 Artist Statement

 I emigrated from China to the U.S. as a young adult and came of age under a dual frame of reference.
 My multicultural experience and bilingual proficiency led me to re-examine the values I received as a child.
-I employ papermaking, printed matter, and animation to explore cultural inheritance, adaptation, and transformation.
+I employ papermaking, printed matter, and animation to explore how language shapes cultural inheritance, adaptation, and transformation.

 My work remixes found instructional materials and ancient Chinese characters to explore how language shapes thought.
 I use textbook illustrations as embeddings or collages in handmade papers.
 In so doing, I reference the visual language of instruction to question our inherited values’ authority.
 The appropriated images also introduce an element of humor and whimsy that draws the viewer in.